Everton F.C.: History

-Howard Kendall took over as manager and guided Everton to its most successful era.
+Howard Kendall took over as manager and guided Everton to their most successful era.
 Domestically, Everton won the FA Cup in 1984 and two League Championships in 1984–85 and 1986–87.
-In Europe, the club won its first, and so far only, European trophy by securing the European Cup Winners' Cup in 1985.
+In Europe, the club won their first, and so far only, European trophy by securing the European Cup Winners' Cup in 1985.
 The European success came after first beating University College Dublin, Inter Bratislava and Fortuna Sittard.
 Then, Everton defeated German giants Bayern Munich 3–1 in the semi-finals, despite trailing at half time (in a match voted the greatest in Goodison Park history), and recorded the same scoreline over Austrian club Rapid Vienna in the final.
 Having won both the League and Cup Winners' Cup in 1985, Everton came very close to winning a treble, but lost to Manchester United in the FA Cup final.
 The following season, 1985–86, Everton was the runner-up to Liverpool in both the League and the FA Cup, but did recapture the League Championship in 1986–87.

 After the Heysel Stadium disaster and the subsequent ban of all English clubs from continental football, Everton lost the chance to compete for more European trophies.
 A large proportion of the title-winning side was broken up following the ban.
 Kendall himself moved to Athletic Bilbao after the 1987 title triumph and was succeeded by assistant Colin Harvey.
-Harvey took Everton to the 1989 FA Cup Final, but lost 3–2 after extra time to Liverpool.
+Harvey took Everton to the 1989 FA Cup final, but lost 3–2 after extra time to Liverpool.

 Everton was a founding member of the Premier League in 1992, but struggled to find the right manager.
 Howard Kendall had returned in 1990, but could not repeat his previous success.
 His successor, Mike Walker, was statistically the least successful Everton manager to date.
 When former Everton player Joe Royle took over in 1994, the club's form started to improve; his first game in charge was a 2–0 victory over derby rivals Liverpool.
-Royle dragged Everton clear of relegation and led the club to the FA Cup for the fifth time in its history by defeating Manchester United 1–0 in the final.
-The cup triumph was also Everton's passport to the Cup Winners' Cup, its first European campaign in the post-Heysel era.
+Royle dragged Everton clear of relegation and led the club to the FA Cup for the fifth time in their history by defeating Manchester United 1–0 in the final.
+The cup triumph was also Everton's passport to the Cup Winners' Cup, their first European campaign in the post-Heysel era.
 Progress under Royle continued in 1995–96 as the team climbed to sixth place in the Premiership.
 A fifteenth-place finish the following season saw Royle resign towards the end of the campaign, and he was temporarily replaced by club captain Dave Watson.